OmerSaricam/Affectra/README.md

 - Tracks emotion sessions and calculates statistics
 - Web UI for monitoring and visualization
 - Stores historical emotion data
+- Counts total number of visitors (sessions)
+- Option to clear stored data when needed

 ## Requirements